 This section contains a description of running the Pcp-Combine tool.
-The Pcp-Combine tool is used (if needed) to modify the precipitation accumulation intervals from two or more GRIB files into a single NetCDF file containing the desired accumulation interval, for input to the MODE and Grid-Stat tools.
+The Pcp-Combine tool is used (if needed) to modify the precipitation accumulation intervals from two or more GRIB files into a single NetCDF file containing the desired accumulation interval, for input to the MET statistics tools.
+Use of Pcp-Combine on a single file will result in that file being written out in netCDF format, with not changes to the content.
 The GRIB files being combined must have already been placed on the grid on which the user would like to verify.
 The copygb utility is recommended for re-gridding GRIB files.
 In addition, the Pcp-Combine tool will only operate on files with the same initialization time unless it is indicated to ignore the initialization time.

-3.7.1 pcp combine usage
+3.7.1 pcp_combine usage